doubt72/loki/README.md

 * `title`: page title (will go in the head).

 * `template`: template used for this page (if set).
-The template must exist with the filename supplied in the `components` directory.
+The template with the given name/path must exist in the `components` directory.

 * `tags`: a list of tags

-* `css`: a list of css files; the files must exist in the `assets` directory and will be copied when referenced.
+* `css`: a list of css files/paths; the files must exist in the `assets` directory and will be copied when referenced.

-* `javascript`: a list of javascript files; the files must exist in the `assets` directory and will be copied when referenced.
+* `javascript`: a list of javascript files; the files/paths must exist in the `assets` directory and will be copied when referenced.

 * `set`: custom metadata fields; requires two arguments: a key and a value.
 For example, if `set :foo, "bar"` is used in a page's